 Confitería La Campana:

 This place screams “institution”.
 The most famous cake shop in Seville first opened in 1885 and the interior doesn’t appear to have changed much since.
-There are glass display cases presenting all the sweet (and some savoury) options and dark wood panels envelope the staff.
-We took a couple of cafe con leches and custard filled, cornetto-shaped pastries at the bar.
+The glass display cases present all the sweet (and some savoury) options and dark wood panels envelope the staff.
+The coffee and pastries are delicious.

 Pastry and a cafe con leche: €4

-Spanish and Caribbean restaurant with a large menu and plenty of vegetarian options.
-A rarity in ham-heavy Spain.
-My girlfriend had the Habanita Aubergine (with Courgettes & Minced Meat) and I had the Garam Masala shredded chicken and Rice.
-We both enjoyed the food and the portions were large.
+Spanish and Caribbean restaurant with a large menu and plenty of vegetarian options: a rarity in ham-heavy Spain.
+The Habanita Aubergine (with Courgettes & Minced Meat) is good, as is the Garam Masala (shredded chicken and Rice).
+The portions are large.

 Meal for two with water: €30

 Spanish tapas place with a modern twist.
 All the tapas classics were available, jamon Iberico, manchego cheese and gazpacho all feature here and are good.

 A selection of 6 tapas and water: €40